Inequalities

 Show example »

-3. by solving your inequalities, find the set of possible values of \(x\).
+3. By solving the inequalities in parts (i) and (ii), determine the set of possible values of \(x\).

 View full question →